DevOpsBootcamp/website/source/09_networking.rst

 Layer 2: Data Link
 ------------------

-MAC: Media Access Control
+A reliable link between two directly connected nodes.
+This also detects and potentially corrects errors that may occur in the hardware layer.

-* MAC address should be globally unique
+* MAC: Media Access Control address should be globally unique
 * ARP: Address Resolution Protocol (between layer 2 & 3)
 * NDP (neighbor discovery protocol) used in IPv6
 * Flow control & error checking

 Layer 3: Network
 ----------------

-Packet forwarding and routing
+Reliable way of sending variable lengths of data (datagrams) from one node to another that are connected on the same network.
+This also includes Packet forwarding and routing, and
 Network and host addressing

 * IPv4